AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

 # NEW
+- Support for a Day of the Month Schedule (Like 1st of the month or 15th of the month)
 - Support running on all regions
 - Added flags as parameters for execution: